- BBachelors Available

 The program combines rigorous scientific study and laboratory training with exposure to the broader unique aspects of the practice of forensic science, including evidence collection, handling, analysis and reporting practices; specific legal and ethical considerations; and expert courtroom testimony.

 Students are encouraged to pursue work in a lab and to consider research opportunities that are available on campus.
 The capstone experience involves an in-house internship experience that includes mock evidence, hands-on use of instruments, report writing experience and a mock trial.

 Students completing this specialization will be well prepared for a graduate forensic science program or employment in a local, state, military or federal crime laboratory.

 When it comes to solving crimes, it takes a team of trained professionals.
-In drug cases, for instance, forensic investigators would identify, sample and record found substances, passing those on to forensic chemists who would analyze a retrieved substance to identify it.
-Forensic toxicologists would study its effect on the body.
-Forensic biologists would study DNA left at the crime scene, and forensic investigators would seek to identify the perpetrators.
+In drug cases, for instance, forensic examiners would identify, sample and record found substances, passing those on to forensic chemists who would analyze a retrieved substance to identify it.
+A forensic toxicologist would study the effect of the substance on the body, forensic biologists would study DNA left at the crime scene, and forensic examiners would seek the identity of perpetrators.

 Connecting you with opportunities and meeting practicing professionals in those roles is possible through an extensive field-based internship and close contact with professionals from the on-campus Ohio State Crime Lab.

 The Bureau of Labor Statistics projects a 16% increase in the Forensic Science Technician workforce over the period from 2019-2029, much faster growth than the 3% national average.

 - Firearm and Toolmark Examiners